 The TPS7B86-Q1 is a low-dropout linear regulator designed to connect to the battery in automotive applications.
 The device has an input voltage range extending to 40 V, which allows the device to withstand transients (such as load dumps) that are anticipated in automotive systems.
-With only a 20-µA quiescent current at light loads, the device is an optimal solution for powering always-on components such as microcontrollers (MCUs) and controller area network (CAN) transceivers in standby systems.
+With only a 17-µA quiescent current at light loads, the device is an optimal solution for powering always-on components such as microcontrollers (MCUs) and controller area network (CAN) transceivers in standby systems.

-The device has a state-of-the-art transient response that allows the output to quickly react to changes in load or line (for example, during cold-crank conditions).
+The device has state-of-the-art transient response that allows the output to quickly react to changes in load or line (for example, during cold-crank conditions).
 Additionally, the device has a novel architecture that minimizes output overshoot when recovering from dropout.
-During normal operation, the device has a tight DC accuracy of ±1% over line, load, and temperature.
+During normal operation, the device has a tight DC accuracy of ±0.85% over line, load, and temperature.

-The device is available in thermally conductive packaging to allow the device to efficiently transfer heat to the circuit board.
+The device is available in thermally conductive packaging to allow the device components to efficiently transfer heat to the circuit board.